Tomires/thesis-masters/testing.md

 Afterward completing the first part of our questionnaire, the users were shown two pieces of traditional visualization software - ParaView and Tableau.
 They were instructed to load a multivariate dataset from file, look up basic statistical information of each attribute, rename an attribute label, create a scatter plot, assign attributes onto spatial axes and color feature of the plot and lastly, to change the range of values shown on spatial axes.
 Second part of the questionnaire followed:

 - I felt ParaView was easy to use.
-(1-5)
+(1-5, where 5 denotes full agreement)
 - I felt Tableau was easy to use.
 (1-5)

 After answering the two questions, the participants were shown a video introducing them to our application.
 They were then instructed to launch Manager, create a user account, add a dataset, change attribute type, rename an attribute label, share a dataset with another user, accept an incoming share request and associate a fresh copy of Navigator with their account.
 A short demo of our plugin system had the participants load a dataset from R Studio.